 WR - PHI

-Week 3 Outlook
+This Week Outlook

-Eagles rookie wide receiver Jalen Reagor caught one pass for 55 yards in Sunday's loss to the Arizona Cardinals but left the game late with an ankle injury.
+Eagles wide receiver Jalen Reagor caught five of his eight targets for 49 yards in Sunday's loss to the Arizona Cardinals but left the game late with an ankle injury.